ALBA Games

 The ALBA Games (Spanish: Juegos Deportivos del ALBA) are a multi-sport event organized by the Bolivarian Alliance for the Americas (ALBA).
 The games are held once every two years.
 It was originally intended only for athletes of the ALBA member states but it has expanded to other countries in the Americas.

 The first edition was held in 2005 in Havana, Cuba.
 Since then it was decided that Cuba and Venezuela will be switching editions every two years.
 However, there is a possibility that other countries may host the games in future editions.

 Amid the international isolation Russia is facing due to the invasion of Ukraine, ALBA invited Russia to participate at the 2023 Games.
+Russia sent 48 athletes to the 2023 ALBA Games and competed under its national flag.

+Nations

+ALBA's 10 member states are Antigua and Barbuda, Bolivia, Cuba, Dominica, Grenada, Nicaragua, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Venezuela.